 Lastly, is the bike clean?
 A good assumption that can be made, is the cleanliness of the bike.
 If its reasonably clean, you can have an idea of how well the owner looks after the bike.
 As the saying goes, “a clean bike is a happy bike!”
 Also, check out the seller.
 If they seem dodgy, there may be a reason they’re selling the bike!

 Does the bike still need cleaning anyway?
-Check out my article on cleaning a bike for more information!
+Check out our article on cleaning a bike for more information!

 Make sure you are completely happy with the bike before buying it!
 If there is anything that will need replacing or going over, make sure you know what your in for, before buying.